Making the UK greener, one house at a time

 Contribution of Wind Power to the UK's Economy

-In 2022, wind energy contributed 26.8% to the UK’s energy mix, up from 21.8% in 2021.
-This increase in wind energy generation has helped to drastically reduce the UK’s dependence on imported fossil fuels, saving the country an estimated £1 billion annually.
-Furthermore, the industry has significantly contributed to the UK economy, with industry revenue reaching an estimated £4.9 billion in 2023.
+In 2022, wind energy contributed 26.8% to the UK's energy mix, up from 21.8% in 2021.
+This increase in wind energy generation has drastically reduced the UK's dependence on imported fossil fuels.
+As a result, the country has saved an estimated £1 billion annually.

 The UK's wind power industry has also created many jobs.
 According to a report by the UK's Offshore Wind Industry Council (OWIC), more than 32,000 people were employed in the UK offshore wind sector as of 2023, marking a 4% increase from the end of 2021.